How it works

 What your client sees

 When a client clicks the link in their email, they land on a branded, multi-step form.
 No login required.
+See Client experience for the full walkthrough.

-- Welcome page (optional) — a message you configure, explaining what to expect.
+- Welcome page (optional) — a message you configure explaining what to expect.

 Statuses